 Prioritize Payoff Concentrations

-Many people have multiple student loans — each one with different repayment requirements, interest rates, and terms.
+Many people have multiple student loans with different repayment requirements, interest rates, and terms.
 As you put together a repayment strategy, you will want to examine all of your student debts closely and, while paying the minimum due on each student loan, you will want to prioritize repaying the debt that will cost the most first.

 That means you will pay the minimum balance on all other student loans while paying as much as you can on the one that carries the highest interest rate or least favorable terms.
 You will especially want to do this if you have any student loans with a variable interest rate.
 Paying those loans off early, before rates increase, should be a top priority.